Kaneki-ken03/Project-Nimbus-RO/README.md

 ***

-**No Presale/ICO for Nimbus will be held;** we intend to launch an abundant and cheap coin for new users to use in the form of a commodity representation of value token; that may grow in value over time.
+**No Presale/ICO for Riddler will be held;** we intend to launch an abundant and cheap coin for new users to use in the form of a commodity representation of value token; that may grow in value over time.

 ***

-Nimbus Can Be Claimed in several ways:
+Riddler Can Be Claimed in several ways:

 - new user claim: once by any new user at a rate of 100 tokens. limited to 200,000 new users.